 Sean, he was out of his depth.

-I just in passing mentioned the issue of leaks out of the White House.
+I just, in passing, mentioned the issue of leaks out of the White House.

-He immediately got frustrated, the veins on his neck uh started to pop, and he said, if you've got leaks in this building, it's your problem.
+And he said, if you've got leaks in this building, it's your problem.

 Wrong, Mr. Attorney General.

-So this is a man who's uh not fit for duty, and let's bring in somebody who is.
+So this is a man who's not fit for duty.

-He said in his letter, he said, I have been honored to serve as the attorney general.
+He said in his letter, he said, I have been honored to serve as the Attorney General.

-I have worked to implement the law enforcement agenda uh based on the rule of law that formed a central part of your campaign for the presidency.
+I have worked to implement the law enforcement agenda based on the rule of law that formed a central part of your campaign for the presidency.

-He said in a letter to President Trump.
+He said in a letter to President Trump, the president was gracious back.

-Uh we knew this was coming.
+We knew this was coming.

-I know we uh kept you over because I went long in the last segment before I got to this, so I want to thank you, Greg Jarrett.
+I know we kept you over because I went long in the last segment before I got to this.

-Thank you, Dr. Gork.
+Thank you, Dr. Gorka.

 Appreciate your time.